Meatloaf, the American classic.

 - Preheat the oven to 350 degrees.

-- In a medium bowl, combine eggs, milk breadcrumbs, onions, parsley, salt, oregano, garlic, and pepper.
+- In a medium bowl, combine milk and breadcrumbs.
+Let stand for up to 30 minutes (let stand for at least 10 minutes).
+Add eggs, onions, parsley, salt, oregano, garlic, and pepper.
+Toss to combine.

 - Add the ground meat and with your hands gently mix all the ingredients, until well combined.